mlghty/SpiritedAway/README.md

   1. Tag the commit with version number: `git tag vX.Y.Z`
   2. Push the tag: `git push origin vX.Y.Z`
   3. GitHub Actions will automatically:
-     - Build the executable
+     - Build the Windows and macOS executables
      - Create a GitHub release
-     - Attach the built executable
+     - Attach the built executables
      - Generate changelog from commits
      - Publish the release